A hybrid heteroclinic cycle: Introduction

+The stability of heteroclinic cycles is of interest since it determines whether or not the dynamics they prescribe are observable in experiments and simulations.
+When a heteroclinic cycle can be classified as either simple, quasi-simple or pseudo-simple cycles, there are various results that enable a systematic study of stability.
+See \cite{KrupaMelbourne2004}, \cite{PodviginaAshwin2011} for the stability of simple cycles, \cite{GarridoDaSilvaCastro} for that of quasi-simple cycles and \cite{PodviginaChossat} for pseudo-simple cycles.

-One of the simplest heteroclinic objects is a cycle with two hyperbolic equilibria and connections in both directions between these equilibria.
-We construct an equivariant vector field in $\R^4$ supporting such a heteroclinic cycle and satisfying the hypotheses of \cite{AshwinChossat}.There is a 1-dimensional connection from one equilibrium to the other and a 2-dimensional connection in the opposite direction.
+One of the most elementary heteroclinic objects is a cycle with two hyperbolic equilibria and connections in both directions between these equilibria.
+Its architecture is that of an oriented graph with two nodes and one edge in each direction.
+It appears in equivariant systems with different symmetry groups, displaying a variety of stability configurations, see \cite{CastroLohse2014, CastroLohse2016, ChossatLohsePodvigina}.
+In this paper we construct a class of equivariant vector fields in $\R^4$ supporting such a heteroclinic cycle.
+There is a one-dimensional connection from one equilibrium to the other and a two-dimensional connection in the opposite direction.
 Our construction is a modification of an example in Castro and Lohse \cite{CastroLohse2014}.
-We prove that the conjecture of \cite{AshwinChossat} does not hold for this cycle.

-Our result shows that heteroclinic dynamics involving equilibria at which the linearised dynamics are governed by complex eigenvalues is substantially different from heteroclinic dynamics when only real eigenvalues play a part.
-Several authors have contributed to the study of the stability of heteroclinic cycles and connections (see, for instance, Hofbauer \cite{Hofbauer1994}, Melbourne \cite{Melbourne1991}, Krupa and Melbourne \cite{KrupaMelbourne95a,KrupaMelbourne2004} or Podvigina and Ashwin \cite{PodviginaAshwin2011}) either by establishing asymptotic stability of heteroclinic objects or by defining and providing conditions to determine intermediate notions of stability.
-However, when two connections between a pair of equilibria are available, it is important to determine which one is the preferred one.
-The conjecture in \cite{AshwinChossat} solves this problem in some instances.
-Our counterexample shows there are unanswered questions when only real eigenvalues are present in the linearization at the equilibria.
-These we leave for further research.
+We show that the global transitions in our example possess different properties: one is reminiscent of a type A transition, the other of a type B transition.
+This makes it impossible to use standard methods, such as those used in \cite{KrupaMelbourne2004}, \cite{PodviginaAshwin2011} or \cite{GarridoDaSilvaCastro}, to draw conclusions about the stability in this system.
+This observation emphasizes the variety of heteroclinic cycles whose connection structure can be described by the same, very simple, graph.
+It also exposes the complexity attached to the study of stability of heteroclinic objects.

 We finish this section with a brief description of the essential definitions and concepts.
-The following section constructs the vector field which we show to be a counterexample for the conjecture in \cite{AshwinChossat}.
-The final section concludes and points towards relevant open questions in the context of stability in heteroclinic dynamics.
+The following section constructs the class of vector fields which support a heteroclinic cycle that does not fit into the categories above.
+The final section provides a comparison between our cycle and similar cycles in the literature.